christian-posta/mcp-auth-step-by-step/README.md

 ### Running the Client

 The client is intended to be used with the non-auth MCP server.
 It shows HTTP Transport.
+To use test the JWT server, use mcp-inspector and generate your own token (see above)

 #### Option 1: Using `uv` (Recommended)